The Correspondence: Plot

 A couple is kissing in a hotel room, astrophysics professor Ed (Jeremy Irons) and his lover the PhD student Amy Ryan (Olga Kurylenko).
 They can meet only occasionally, when Ed's work brings them together.
 He challenges her to reveal more of herself, perhaps something that bothers her but that she kept secret from him, but she refuses.
 Ed leaves the room for the airport hoping to see her at his next conference at her University.
 Next to her studies Amy has free-lance jobs as stuntwoman who is not afraid to perform dangerous scenes that normally lead to the death of the character: the movie shows her in action on occasion.
 She is even asked to model for a sculpture when this seems to demand near-suffocation.

 It is shown later that Amy met Ed at one of his conferences 6 years ago and she fell in love with his way of talking about astrophysics.
 She keeps communicating with Ed through video chat, e-mails, and packages.
 One day, Amy realizes he is not attending his mobile phone but receives some emails from him.
 When reading the last one, she notices a maple leaf hitting her window, she watches it for a moment before it flies away.

 The next day, Amy attends Ed's conference, but she receives a message in her phone from Ed to leave the place, but she doesn't.
-In the conference she learns that Ed died in Edinburgh some days earlier.
+At the conference she learns that Ed died in Edinburgh some days earlier.
 She is shocked that she is still receiving messages from Ed's email account.
 Confused but eager to investigate she goes to Edinburgh.
 First she tries to go to Ed's home, but she feels uncomfortable to see Ed's family.
 She then receives an email instructing her to go to see his lawyer.
-There she receives a package with a video message, where Ed apologizes to her for having left her alone, but he cannot reveal to her he was sick.
+There she receives a package with a video message, where Ed apologizes to her for having left her alone, but he could not reveal to her he was sick.

 Back home Amy decides to go to the same hotel where they shared the nights and she receives a package with one of his clothes and a letter instructing her to celebrate his birthday in his summer house in Italy, on an island in a mountain lake.
 She travels there where she receives a package containing a new laptop and another video where he celebrates his birthday but decided to give her the laptop as a present.
 She spends the rest of the time seeing the places that he suggests her to visit.
 In the last night she receives another video message revealing that he knows her darkest secret, an accident she feels she may have caused that killed her father.
 She angrily burns the CD with the video and sends an encrypted message (11 times the name AMY) to stop all his messages, and goes back home.